CSE312: Web Applications

 Learning Objectives

-Being successful in CSE312 requires you to complete a total of 12 learning objectives, all of which are programming objectives.
-Each of the first 4 homework assignments contain 3 learning objectives each.
-You must complete all of these objectives in order to pass the class.
+Being successful in CSE312 requires you to complete a total of 4 learning objectives, all of which are programming objectives.
+Each of the 4 homework assignments contain a learning objectives section which must be completed successfully in order to pass the class.

 Learning Objectives Completed Grade